pocesar/angular-errorlookup/README.md

   ['$scope', 'ErrorLookup',
   function($scope, ErrorLookup) {
     $scope.error = ErrorLookup.error($scope.id, 'user.email');
-    // this function changes the internal error array of the current model
+    // this function changes the internal error array of the current model everytime it's called, plus it returns
+    // the current error collection! (that is, an array of objects)

+    // Get ALL the errors in a group and assign them to the scope
+    $scope.errors = ErrorLookup.errors($scope.id);
+    // $scope.errors.user
+    // $scope.errors.password
+    // $scope.errors.repeat
+    // $scope.errors.fullname
+    // $scope.errors.email

+    // plucking just a few members
+    $scope.errors = ErrorLookup.errors($scope.id, ['user','password']);
+    // $scope.errors.user
+    // $scope.errors.password

     // or the controller-bound preferred way
     this.error = ErrorLookup.error('group', 'full.qualified.modelname.as.written.in.ng-model');